ray-project/ray/doc/source/train/user-guides/experiment-tracking.rst

 ----------------------

 This step ensures that all logs are synced to the tracking service.
-Depending on the implementation of various tracking libraries, sometimes logs are first stored locally before they are synced to the tracking service.
-When training is finished, the node that the training worker resided on could be turned down by ray autoscaler.
+Depending on the implementation of various tracking libraries, sometimes logs are first cached locally and only synced to the tracking service in an asynchronous fashion.
 Finishing the run makes sure that all logs are synced by the time training workers exit.

 **Wandb**